Synobsys/synobsys.github.io/how-to/static-entity-alternatives.md

 ]
 ```

-* In Service Studion we create a structure from json
+* In Service Studio we create a structure from json
 ![Add structure from json](/how-to/images/AddStructureFromJSon.png)
 * Which gives us a weekday structure that we will use in our logic.
 * Now import the json file in the resources folder.